codewithharz/glotrade_ecom/docs/PRODUCT_IMAGE_UPLOAD.md

 ## Overview

-The AfriTrade Hub platform now includes a comprehensive product image upload system using Cloudflare R2 storage.
+The Glotrade International platform now includes a comprehensive product image upload system using Cloudflare R2 storage.
 This system allows vendors to upload, manage, and organize product images with a modern drag-and-drop interface.

 ## Features